Kugelschieber/asl/README.md

 ## List of all keywords

-Keywords should not be used as identifiers.
+Keywords must not be used as identifiers.
 Here is a full list of all keywords in ASL.
-Remember that build in function names should not be used neither.
+Remember that build in function names must not be used neither, else you'll get an compile error.

 | Keyword |
 | ------- |